eenyakee/Agencia-Letreherida/content/manifiesto/manifiesto.en.md

 title: Manifest

 ---
-We are made of stories; is there anything more human than trying to find meaning in what is around us?
-We spend our days listening to different sources of information, watching videos, reading online, scrolling down posts and ads, and dreaming of being exposed to something that might move us.
-Our lives revolve around words, texts and scripts, and by putting them together, we create the story of our society.
-What we say and how we say it is vital and the image and usefulness of that content.
-At Letraherida, we are craftswomen who work with words.
-We value language as the vehicle to understand each other, engage in conversation, and act.
-Words are terribly powerful when used well.
+**We are made of stories**.
+Is there anything more human than trying to make sense of what surrounds us?
+We spend our days listening to different sources of information, watching videos, reading online, scrolling down and dreaming of the next exhibition that will move us.
+Stories, words, and communication are so crucial that we have been able to create artificial intelligence that mimics the styles of great writing personalities.
+But.

-You can say something in many different ways.
-Words can be uttered in distinct forms.
-Just sayin’.

-We adapt our voice to yours, so you can tell what you need the way you want.
-The goal, in the end, is to help you communicate; we make it easy for you by creating lasting connections with your audience.
-And if you are not sure how you want to say something, we can also help you.
-We have styles that complement each other and endless possibilities: new, innovative, creative, serious, corporate, and fun—different perspectives to help you decide your communication style.
-Also, we can do it in four languages.

-We only offer text.
-And text is decisive.
+What we say and how we choose to say it is the structure on which we create the society we live in.
+That is why it is essential that everyone feels reflected.
+That some don’t seem to be more important than all the rest.
+That ignorance, idleness or laziness do not make us disregard those around us.
+At Letraherida, we adapt our voice to yours or help you find it so that you can say what you need to say the way you wish to say it.
+At **Letraherida**, we make sure that your message does not exclude anyone because **our communication is feminist, respectful and inclusive.**

+Your words and how you use them reflect who you are. **We help you to tell your story.**